Mold Allergy: Symptoms, Testing and Natural Treatment

 What is Mold Allergy – Is Mold an Allergen?

-When allergies begin to start-up, mold is usually not something we typically attribute to these allergy flare-ups.
+When allergies begin to start up, mold is usually not something we typically attribute to these allergy flare-ups.
 Allergies are one of the most common conditions in the United States, with over 50 million people- about one in five – experiencing symptoms of allergies (3).

 Mold and mildew are fungi that reproduce and grow through “seeds” called spores.
 These spores travel through the air, and inhalation of these spores can lead to an allergic reaction, also known as mold allergy, in some people.

 Mold spores are almost constantly moving around in your air, and therefore can make their way into your nose, eliciting the dreaded symptoms associated with allergies.
-However, mold spores can also become stagnant in your environment – remaining dormant for prolonged periods of time (months to even year) – and when they hit the ideal environment they will begin to germinate (4).
+However, mold spores can also become stagnant in your environment – remaining dormant for prolonged periods of time (months to even years) – and when they hit the ideal environment they will begin to germinate (4).

 Signs and Symptoms of Mold Allergy